 8. As soon, the device sends a data greater than 286, I received a push notification on my android phone and you can check in the alert log.
 To see the alert log, click on the profile icon and then click on the Alerts History and you can see all the push notification sent.

-You can refer the alert documentation.
+For details about refer the alert documentation.